mvmd-org/mvmd-site/docs/implementation/assets.md

 }
 ```

-### Content Updates
+### Content Updates Variation

-Include information about updates and versioning.
-For specific implementation patterns, refer to the [Schema.org](../namespaces/schema-org.md) namespace documentation.
+For assets with update management:

 ```json
 {